OpenGamma/Strata/modules/basics/src/docs/holidays.rst

 ================

 The OG-Basics project includes a holiday calendar interface and some common implementations.
-The key interface is ``HolidayCalendar`` which defines methods to query the calendar:
+The key interface is ``HolidayCalendar`` which defines methods to query the calendar.

 Each holiday calendar implementation has a unique name.
 This can be used to obtain the holiday calendar via the static method ``HolidayCalendar.of(String)``: